-Documentation required upon admission:
+Documentation required upon admission

-- Signed handbook signature page - Current American Heart Association BLS, ACLS and PALS certifications - HIPAA training completion certificate (found in SOLE) - Official documentation of tetanus and pertussis immunization within the last 10 years (and prior to expiration) - Official documentation of varicella vaccine (2 doses).
+- Signed handbook signature page - Signed academic integrity policy page - Current American Heart Association BLS CPR certification for adult, child, and infant - Current American Heart Association PALS certification (CRNA only) - HIPAA training completion certificate (found in SOLE) - Official documentation of tetanus and pertussis immunization within the last 10 years (and prior to expiration) - Official documentation of Varicella (Chicken Pox): must have 2 dose vaccine series OR positive surface antibody titer date.
+If antibody titers are required, quantitative lab report including values and reference range required. \If Non-Immune titer results, repeat two-dose series.
 If there is only documentation of "history of disease," a varicella titer is required.
-If that titer is negative, documentation of 2 doses of varicella vaccine is required. - Official documentation of initial immunization and booster for MMR (2 doses) or positive titer.
-If there is no documentation and/or negative titers, the MMR must be repeated. - Official documentation of a complete Hepatitis B series (3 doses) and a positive Hep B titer.
-If the Hep B titer is negative, the 3-dose series must be repeated. - Official documentation of a negative current two-step PPD or Quantiferon Gold test.
-(Documentation of an older twostep PPD followed by annual PPDs will also be accepted as long as there are no missing doses.)
-If the PPD is positive, a chest x-ray is required. - Documentation of full Covid-19 Vaccination if required by a clinical facility.
-WVU SON recommends that all students who are vaccinated upload the documentation. - OSHA-Required Training Compliance Certificate - Proof of health insurance
+If that titer is negative, documentation of 2 doses of varicella vaccine are required. - Official documentation of initial immunization and booster for Measles, Mumps and Rubella (MMR), must have a 2-dose series on file, Dose #1 given at age 12-15 months and Dose #2 given approx. 1 month after first dose OR positive surface antibody titers are required.
+If antibody titers are required, a quantitative lab report including values and reference range is required. \If Non-Immune titer result, a booster is required - Official documentation of a complete Hepatitis B series (3 doses) and a positive Hep.
+B titer.
+If the Hep.
+B titer is negative, the 3-dose series must be repeated.
+Titers must include a numerical result or numerical reference ranges. \If Non-Immune titer result, repeat full vaccine series and submit to Sentry MD. - Official documentation of a negative current two-step PPD OR a Quantiferon-TB Gold serum screening test.
+(A two-step PPD requires 2 PPD's to be placed, 1-3 weeks apart, with each of those tests read 48-72 hours after placement.
+Documentation of an older two-step PPD followed by annual PPDs will also be accepted as long as there are no missing doses.)
+If the PPD is positive, a chest x-ray is required. - Official documentation of Varicella (Chicken Pox): must have 2 dose vaccine series OR positive surface antibody titer date.
+If antibody titers are required, quantitative lab report including values and reference range required. \If NonImmune titer results, repeat two-dose series. - Documentation of full Covid-19 Vaccination (if required by a clinical facility)(recommended that all students that are vaccinated upload the documentation).
+The COVID-19 vaccine is highly recommended.
+Some clinical agencies outside the WVUH system may require the COVID-19 vaccine.
+Upload documentation of vaccination and any booster received. - OSHA-Required Training Compliance Certificate - Proof of health insurance

-Documentation required every semester:
+Documentation required every semester

-Completed Statement of Criminal Record Form
+• Completed Statement of Criminal Record Form

-Documentation required every year:
+Documentation required every year